Rosuav/shed/TurkishDelight.md

 5. Serve, with or without a discussion on the perils of case insensitive text.
    * ^^ This note was not in the original recipe. :)

-The recipe ends with this note: <<Pictured and fully explained in expanding file under "Vegetables"!!>>
+The recipe ends with this note: «Pictured and fully explained in expanding file under "Vegetables"!!»